 For Immediate Release

-Bridgeport, CT – In anticipation of the pending winter storm due to impact Bridgeport, Mayor Joe Ganim is declaring a snow emergency for the city to take effect at 12:00 a.m., March 21, 2018.
+Bridgeport, CT – In anticipation of the pending snowfall due to impact Bridgeport, Mayor Joe Ganim is declaring a snow emergency for the city to take effect at 7:00 a.m., January 19, 2019.
 During the snow emergency, residents must move their cars off posted snow emergency streets.
-March 21 is an ODD number day; therefore, residents should park on the side of the street with addresses that are ODD numbers beginning tonight.
+January 19 is an ODD number day; therefore, residents should park on the side of the street with addresses that are ODD numbers.
 Snow emergency streets are marked with white signs with red lettering.
-A list of snow streets can be found on the City’s website by clicking here.
+Click here for a list of snow streets.